-As Coronavirus Crisis Widens, Volcom Furloughs 75% of Its Workers
+Volcom Furloughs 75 Percent of Its Workers While Making Plans to Ramp Up

 Outside of the biggest action-sports companies such as Vans, the brands in this sector are private companies working on small margins.
 Their biggest costs often are employees.

 Other action-sports brands are taking a wait-and-see approach on what to do next.
 Joel Cooper is chief executive officer of Lost International, which licenses the name of the …Lost surf and action-sports brand domestically and internationally.
-His company’s 20 employees are still working, he said.
-He said that when the epidemic subsides, it might take time for the apparel business to get back on its feet.
+His company’s 20 employees are still working, he said, adding that when the pandemic subsides, it might take time for the apparel business to get back on its feet.

-“How long will it take for retailers get up and start buying goods again?
+“How long will it take for retailers to get up and start buying goods again?
 How quickly will shoppers come back to stores?”
 Cooper asked.
 “If there is any part of the business that has been helped, it is online.”

 On March 23, the Federal Reserve announced new measures to support the economy and businesses during the coronavirus crisis.
 In the announcement, it said that the U.S. Department of the Treasury will provide $40 billion in equity using the Exchange Stabilization Fund to help support a flow of credit to employers, businesses and consumers.